MyIntervals/emogrifier/CONTRIBUTING.md

 ```

 We also have some optional development dependencies that require higher PHP
-versions that the lowest PHP version this project supports.
+versions than the lowest PHP version this project supports.
 Hence they are not
 installed by default.

 To install these, you will need to have [PHIVE](https://phar.io/) installed.